teamafkSWE/PredireConGrafana-SW/my-plugin/README.md

 # Simple App Plugin

-This is just a stub to show how you can create a basic visualization plugin.
+This is just a stub to showInfo how you can create a basic visualization plugin.

 To work with this plugin run:
 ```